Javascript is not enabled.

 Medicare covers all 50 states and the District of Columbia as well as U.S. territories American Samoa, Guam, the Northern Mariana Islands, Puerto Rico and the U.S. Virgin Islands.

-In situations where Medicare covers care outside the United States, Medicare Part A kicks in for inpatient hospitalization.
-Medicare Part B covers emergency ambulance and doctor services immediately before and during your hospital stay.
+In rare situations, Medicare Part A will cover inpatient hospitalization and Medicare Part B will cover emergency ambulance and doctor services immediately before and during your hospital stay.

-The same deductibles, copayments and coinsurance apply as they do for services covered here.
-But the coverage is limited: Medicare won’t pay for ambulance or doctor services in the foreign country after your covered hospital stay ends.
+The same deductibles, copayments and coinsurance apply as for services in the U.S. But coverage is limited: Medicare won’t pay for ambulance or doctor services in the foreign country after your covered hospital stay ends.

 Do Medicare supplement policies cover foreign travel?

-If you buy a private Medicare supplement policy, better known as Medigap, you may have some coverage for foreign travel emergencies.
-Medigap Plans C, D, F, G, M and N cover emergency health care while you travel outside of the United States.
-Plans C and F are no longer available to new Medicare beneficiaries.
-Only people eligible for Medicare before 2020 can enroll in those two plans.
+If you buy a private Medicare supplement policy, better known as Medigap, you may be insured for foreign travel emergencies.
+Medigap plans C, D, F, G, M and N cover emergency health care while traveling outside of the country.
+But plans C and F are no longer available to new Medicare beneficiaries; only those eligible for Medicare before 2020 can enroll in plans C and F.

-These Medigap plans cover foreign travel emergency care that begins in the first 60 days of your trip.
-They pay 80 percent of the billed charges for certain medically necessary emergency care outside the United States, but first you pay a $250 deductible for the year.
-The Medigap foreign travel emergency coverage has a lifetime limit of $50,000.
+Medigap plans cover foreign travel emergency care that begins in the first 60 days of your trip.
+They pay 80 percent of the billed charges for specific medically necessary emergency care you receive outside the U.S., but you must first pay a $250 deductible for the year.
+Medigap’s foreign travel emergency coverage has a lifetime limit of $50,000.

 What other foreign travel emergency coverage is available?

 Medicare Advantage.
-Some private Medicare Advantage plans cover foreign travel emergency care, but the coverage limits and details vary.
+Some private Medicare Advantage plans cover foreign travel emergency care, but here, too, coverage is limited and details vary.
 Find out more about the Medicare Advantage plans available in your area by using the Medicare Plan Finder.

 Travel insurance.
-While some travel insurance policies cover trip cancellations, others also cover emergency medical care in a foreign country and medical evacuation to a nearby medical facility or back to the United States for care.
-However, some travel insurance policies exclude preexisting conditions, so find out about exclusions, coverage limits and other details before choosing a policy.
+While some travel insurance policies cover trip cancellations, others also cover emergency medical care in a foreign country and medical evacuation either to a nearby medical facility or back to the U.S. However, some travel insurance policies exclude preexisting conditions, so find out about exclusions, coverage limits and other details before choosing a policy.

 Tricare for Life.
 If you’re a military retiree, you may have foreign-country health care coverage through Tricare for Life after you enroll in Medicare.
-Tricare for Life typically covers Medicare’s deductibles, copayments and coinsurance, but it also provides some additional benefits, such as health care outside of the United States.
-It provides the same foreign travel coverage under Tricare that military retirees and dependents have before enrolling in Medicare.
+Tricare for Life typically covers Medicare’s deductibles, copayments and coinsurance, but it also provides additional benefits, such as health care outside of the U.S. It’s the same foreign travel insurance military retirees and dependents have before enrolling in Medicare.
 You pay any deductibles and copayments for that coverage.

 Keep in mind

 If you plan to live abroad or travel back and forth regularly, rather than just vacation out of the country, you can enroll in Medicare.
-But you’ll forgo coverage while you’re away and still have to pay the monthly Part B premiums, typically $164.90 a month in 2023.
-You'll also have to pay Part A premiums if you or your spouse haven’t paid Medicare taxes for at least 10 years.
+But you’ll forgo coverage while you’re away and still have to pay the monthly Part B premiums, typically $174.70 a month in 2024.
+You’ll also have to pay Part A premiums if you or your spouse haven’t paid Medicare taxes for at least 40 quarters, which is 10 years.
+In 2024, you'll pay $278 a month for Part A if you or your spouse paid Medicare taxes for 30 to 39 quarters, or $505 a month if you or your spouse paid Medicare taxes for fewer than 30 quarters.

-If you decide to wait to enroll in Medicare until after you return to the United States, you may have to pay a late-enrollment penalty.
-Americans working abroad who receive health insurance from their employers, live in a country with a national health system or do volunteer work and have health coverage through their sponsor organization have some exemptions.
+If you decide to wait to enroll in Medicare until after you return to the United States, you may have to pay a late enrollment penalty.
+If you work abroad and receive health insurance from your employer, live in a country with a national health system or volunteer and have health coverage through a sponsor organization, you may have some exemptions.

-In these circumstances, you’re eligible for an eight-month special enrollment period (SEP) after you stop working or lose your insurance, six months if you’re volunteering.
-Do your homework before making any decisions about your coverage before your departure.
+This includes eligibility for an eight-month special enrollment period after you stop working or lose your insurance; six months if you’re volunteering.
+It’s a good idea to research your options before making any decisions about health care insurance while traveling.

 Return to Medicare Q&A main page